joshua-martius/serWmage/README.md

 # serWmage
-Takes screenshots, uploads them via sftp and copies the link back in your clipboard
+Takes screenshots, uploads them via sftp and saves the link in your clipboard